I'd suggest asking your doctor to be sure, but when I went I was advised:

 - Rabies (only if you expect to be in close contact with animals)

-There are a few considerations which depend on where you're going, what you're doing and how long you're there, so it's definitely a good idea to check with the doctor as well.
-9 months ago
+There are a few considerations which depend on where you're going, what you're doing and how long you're there, so it's definitely a good idea to check with the doctor as well. about 1 year ago

 Hey - I lived in Cambodia for 10 months and this is what I did: I got all my normal shots updated and then typhoid and Japanese Encephalitis (mosquito borne disease) immunizations, which you need to start about 2 months before you go as it is in two parts and needs to be taken 1 months apart and 1 months before you go.
 It's not completely necessary, but it one of those things that gives you extra confidence if you're spending time in the provinces where there's not as much mosquito protection, especially if you're going during rainy season.
 Check out CDC for more info: